cynthiaarmour/cynthiaarmour.github.io/oakland-gran-fondo-2016-assets/readme.md

 liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

+## Change Log

+## 2016-10-03 ~ R11

+* Nearby location placards added
+* Sponsor shout-out Easter egg added
+* Rider location slider bar added

+## 2016-09-25

+### Program

+* Link for the 'Video of the Week' slot in the email blast
+	* Ready for demos, testing and gathering approvals ready by midday Wednesday, 2016-09-14
+	* All work complete by 2016-09-15
+	* Just in case: probably good idea to have an alternate link available
+	* Link will go to an animated 3D web app that will ride you through the Oakland Gran Fondo 28
+* Links for all four rides for the [Oakland Gran Fondo]( http://www.oaklandgranfondo.com ) site
+	* Ready for demos, testing and gathering approvals ready by Wednesday, 2016-09-21
+	* Each link will go to an animated 3D web app custom-tailored for the particular ride